fish-shell/fish-shell/sphinx_doc_src/index.rst

       ls -l $argv
   end

 The first line tells fish that a function by the name of ``ll`` is to be defined.
 To use it, simply write ``ll`` on the commandline.
-The second line tells fish that the command ``ls -l $argv`` should be called when ``ll`` is invoked. '``$argv``' is an array variable, which always contains all arguments sent to the function.
+The second line tells fish that the command ``ls -l $argv`` should be called when ``ll`` is invoked. '``$argv``' is a list variable, which always contains all arguments sent to the function.
 In the example above, these are simply passed on to the ``ls`` command.
 For more information on functions, see the documentation for the :ref:`function <cmd-function>` builtin.

 .. _syntax-function-wrappers: